hbz/lobid-resources/README.md

 Build the web application:

 - `cd web`
-- Make sure you have the proper version of sbt:
-- `sbt --version sbt`
-- `version in this project: 1.8.2`

-Then follow the script in `web/monit_restart.sh`.
+- Then follow the script in `web/monit_restart.sh`.

 See the `.github/workflows/build.yml` file for details on the CI config used by Github Actions.